Vipul-Bajaj/TCP-Over-UDP/README.md

 ## Run the sender side:

-For running the receiver on Windows and Linux issue the following command on the command line or the linux terminal.
+For running the sender on Windows and Linux issue the following command on the command line or the linux terminal.

 ```
 $javac <Name of the Sender File>.java